Tony Hawk's Pro Skater: Reception

 In reviewing the Game Boy Color version, Craig Harris of IGN decided that while the half-pipe portion of the game "isn't half-bad", the overhead portion is "absolutely stupid"; he criticized the representation of tricks as static images as "completely destroy[ing] the flow of the game", and noted that the issue is exacerbated in the "Versus" mode by having both parties' game pause when either one performs a trick.
-Frank Provo of GameSpot cited the game's lack of level variety and "borderline mediocre" audio, but felt that it was the best skateboarding title to be made for a portable console.
+Frank Provo of GameSpot cited the game's lack of level variety and "borderline mediocre" audio, but felt that it was the best skateboarding game to be made for a portable console.
 Both Chadd Chambers of IGN and Jeff Gerstmann of GameSpot considered the N-Gage version to be the best game available on the system and were relatively impressed by the game's graphics, but noted the less comfortable control scheme and reduced sound quality.

-Blake Fischer reviewed the PlayStation version of the game for Next Generation, rating it five stars out of five, and stated that "whether you're a hardcore skater or just a wannabe, this will satisfy.
-A must-have for anyone with a PlayStation".

-Eric Bratcher reviewed the Nintendo 64 version of the game for Next Generation, rating it five stars out of five, and stated that "a great translation that takes a mild performance hit from the N64 controller.
-Still, every N64 owner should consider buying this one-of-a-kind title".

-Greg Orlando reviewed the Dreamcast version of the game for Next Generation, rating it five stars out of five, and said that "Hawk soars.
-End of story".
+Three reviewers for Next Generation magazine - Blake Fischer, Eric Bratcher, and Greg Orlando - gave five stars out of five for PlayStation, Nintendo 64, and Dreamcast versions, respectively.
+They praised virtually every aspect of the game, despite noting some minor differences between all three versions.

 Tony Hawk's Pro Skater was ranked #36 in Game Informer's "Top 100 Games of All Time" in its 100th issue in August 2001.
-The game was nominated for "Console Game of the Year" and "Console Sports Game of the Year" in the 2000 D.I.C.E.
-Awards, but lost to Soulcalibur and Knockout Kings 2000 respectively.
-The soundtrack has been noted as an influence on millennials.
+The game was nominated for "Console Game of the Year" and "Console Sports Game of the Year" during the 3rd Annual Interactive Achievement Awards, but lost to Soulcalibur and Knockout Kings 2000, respectively.
+The game was included on Polygon's 2017 list of The 500 Best Games of All Time.